isaacs/st/README.md

 traversal, then you are encouraged to please refactor so that you do not depend on having `..` in url paths, as this tends to expose data that you may be surprised to be exposing.

+Consider using the `--host localhost` setting if you don't want other people on your local network to read the files served by the command line server.
+This may become the default in a future major version.